If your struggling with Addictions Article issues, please take our survey to see the severity

 Some of the key known dynamics that can create an addictive personality who may medicate their reality with alcohol and drugs include:

-- Adults who experience childhood abandonment, neglect or loss of a parent
+- Adults who have not grieved or overcome the loss of a parent

 The addiction to drugs rarely happens in isolation or instantaneously.
-Rather, the process of drug addiction is generally a slow one which builds up over time, and which may involve another addiction in place already such as alcohol, or the mixing of drug and alcohol cocktails.
+Humans often slide into addictions from a starting point of having it as a social activity, then developing an emotional attachment to it, and which may then start to involve another addiction in place already such as alcohol, or the mixing of drug and alcohol cocktails.

-People might, initially, use drugs only in a recreational way or after work to help unwind from the day.
+Our society promotes winding down after work with alcohol or as a standard part of socialising.
 Some people maintain long term boundaries and resilience with use of drugs and alcohol at this recreational level, whilst for others it is the start of a slippery slide downhill into an addiction

 Normally as people cross the line between recreational and an emerging physical or emotional dependency on drugs or alcohol, there is a form of denial taking place with the addict that they have changed their relationship with the substance from free-will use to a deepening need.